-You Earn - Is what you will be paid after our commission.
+You Earn - Is what you will be paid after the platform fee is taken.

-Commission - 25% is the default commission for students you get through Spires.
+Platform fee - 25% is the default for students you get through Spires.
 It is 30% for jobs from our agency partners and 5% on client you bring to the platform.
-Clients do not see commission on Spires as it varies and can be confusing for them.
-More on commission here.
+Clients do not see platform fees on Spires as it varies and can be confusing for them.
+More on platform fees here.

 Your message - the first message which is sent to the student as part of your bid.
 Quality matters here, and your response should be positive and tailored to their needs.
 You can use bidding templates, which are set up in your settings tab.

 Please note: After the job has received three bids, it is withdrawn from the jobs board and you will not be able to bid, unless your tutor score is better than one of the existing tutors.
 A further two bids can be placed at this stage, but no more than this.

 Once you have bid, your application will be emailed and texted to the client (If they have added their phone number on Spires) and you will be connected to them through the Messenger.

 See the next guide on communicating with students.